snac-cooperative/snac_eac_cpf_utils/readme.md

     -rw-r--r-- 1 mst3k snac 108638 Jan  7 16:12 lib.xsl
     -rw-r--r-- 1 mst3k snac  36795 Jan  8 15:05 oclc_marc2cpf.xsl

-The Perl script get_record.pl pulls back one or more records from the original WorldCat data and pipes those records to stdout.
-Before output, the set of records is surrounded by a `<collection>...</collection>` in order to create valid XML.
+The Perl script get_record.pl pulls back one or more records from the original data and pipes those records to stdout.
+We simply pipe stdout to a saxon.sh command.
+Before being piped to stdout, the set of records is surrounded by a `<collection>...</collection>` in order to create valid XML.

 All the xsl is currently 2.0 due to use of several XSLT 2.0 features.